What is a Therapeutic HIV Vaccine?

 A therapeutic HIV vaccine is a vaccine that’s designed to improve the body’s immune response to HIV in a person who already has HIV.

-Researchers are developing and testing therapeutic HIV vaccines to slow down the progression of HIV infection and ideally result in undetectable levels of HIV without the need for regular antiretroviral therapy (ART).
-(ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from replicating.
+Researchers are developing and testing therapeutic HIV vaccines to slow down the progression of HIV to AIDS, and treating people with these vaccines would ideally keep HIV at undetectable levels without the need for regular antiretroviral therapy (ART).
+(ART is the recommended treatment for HIV infection and involves using a combination of different HIV medicines to prevent HIV from multiplying.
 Currently, a person with HIV must remain on ART to keep HIV at undetectable levels.)

-A therapeutic HIV vaccine may also slow a person’s progression to AIDS and may make it less likely that a person could transmit HIV to others.
+A therapeutic HIV vaccine may also make it less likely that a person could transmit HIV to others.

 Researchers are also evaluating therapeutic HIV vaccines as part of a larger strategy to eliminate all HIV from the body and cure people of HIV.
 This kind of strategy may involve using other drugs and therapies in addition to a therapeutic HIV vaccine.
 HIV cure research is still in early exploratory stages, and it is not known what strategies may or may not work.